 Research focus: Climate change, Scenario analysis, Integrated assessment, Energy system analysis, Environmental sciences

 Detlef van Vuuren (1970) is a professor in Integrated Assessment of Global Environmental Change at the Faculty of Geosciences, Utrecht University and senior researcher at the PBL Netherlands Environmental Assessment Agency leading the IMAGE integrated assessment modeling team.
-He has published more than 360 articles in refereed journals including high profile journals like Nature and Science.
+He has published more than 460 articles in refereed journals including high profile journals like Nature and Science.
 He is among the few people worldwide that are listed as most highly cited researchers in three different disciplines and was listed by Reuters at the 4th most influential climate scientists worldwide.
 In 2018, the received the Huibregtsenprijs for excellent science with high societal relevance.

 Focus on global sustainability issues

 Detlef van Vuuren focuses on global sustainability issues.
-He develops models with which future climate and environmental changes can be explored by means of scenarios.
-He takes into account the interaction between climate, environment, living environment and economy.
+With his team, he develops models with which future climate and environmental changes can be explored by means of scenarios.
+These models take account the interaction between climate, environment and socio-economic development.

-Among other things, Van Vuuren worked on the climate scenarios of the IPCC, the climate panel of the United Nations.
+Among other things, Van Vuuren jointly coordinated the development of the climate scenarios now used by IPCC, the climate panel of the United Nations.

 Integrated assessment modeling supports policy making